PastIn Person

 Dean at University of Missouri-Kansas City School of Law

-Dean Ellen Y. Suni has taught Professional Responsibility for nearly thirty years at the University of Missouri-Kansas City School of Law.
-She has served on various state and national committees related to professional responsibility and bar admission issues, authored articles in attorney professional responsibility, and frequently speaks on ethics and technology issues.
+Dean Ellen Y. Suni is on the faculty at the University of Missouri-Kansas City School of Law.
+She received her J.D. from Boston University and her B.A. from City College of New York.
+She has taught Professional Responsibility for nearly thirty years and has served on various state and national committees relating to professional responsibility and bar admission issues.
+Dean Suni has authored articles in attorney professional responsibility and speaks often on issues in this area, including ethics and technology.

 Denise J. Talbert